Tips for dealing with a difficult boss

-Many people are faced with the daily dilemma of dealing with a manager or boss who just doesn’t seem to like anything we are doing or who just makes work unbearable.
-I’m fortunate, most of my bosses have been superb, but I remember one difficult boss early in my career that gave a co-worker of mine a very difficult time.
-With every encounter, she would walk away feeling defeated or demeaned.
+Many people are faced with the daily dilemma of dealing with a manager or boss who just doesn’t seem to like anything they are doing or who just makes work unbearable.
+I’ve been fortunate, most of my bosses have been superb, but I remember one difficult boss early in my career that gave a co-worker of mine a very difficult time.
+With every encounter, she would walk away feeling defeated and demeaned.
 To her, it felt like she was back in school and she had to watch her every step or face punishment.
-In her case, she feared getting fired almost every day she worked there.
-That’s not a fun place to be mentally.
+In her case, she feared getting fired almost every day she worked there and that’s not a fun place to be mentally.

 - Be professional: Being objective in a situation that is draining you is difficult, but if you draw the boundaries between you and your boss, it could actually earn you their respect.
 Draw the line between personal and work-related issues.
 Avoid the temptation to gossip or talk negatively about him or her to your co-workers.
 Regardless of the level of trust you have, you never know what can get back to them or be “overheard”.
 Carry on with your work in the most professional and positive manner you can bring.

-- Research the behavior: Some bosses are passive-aggressive, others are just aggressive.
+- Research the behavior: Some bosses are passive-aggressive, and others are just aggressive.
 Whether your boss takes credit for your work or finds some way to demean you in front of others, it is important to keep their actions in context.
 There are numerous books out there about surviving work when you have a terrible boss.
 They expose the personalities, the triggers, and the reasons behind their behavior.
 Read up on some material so you can develop a strategy that will work with your manager.
 Know when it may be time to escalate things to HR or your boss’s boss and don’t be afraid to take that step.
 Keep notes and track the specifics of interactions as soon as they occur so you can bring these up if needed.

 - Keep your emotions in check: As hard as it may be hearing your boss yelling, taking credit for your work, or calling you names, self-restraint is the best option.
 Keep calm and be the rational one.
 Be brave, enlist trusted support, and develop a strategy to help you deal with your situation, and remember that most problems resolve themselves with time in one way or another.
 My co-worker eventually had enough and found another job, but I have always thought that if she hadn’t had a boss she hated, she wouldn’t have had to leave a job she loved.